ilmastoveivi/ilmastoveivi.github.io/en.md

 ## Goal

 Finland will hold the Presidency of the Council of the European Union in 2019 from July to December.
-We at Ilmastoveivi2019 intend on making use of this opportunity in order to limit global warming to 1.5 degrees Celsius.
-Finland will have the mandate to make a motion to reopen the 2020 climate & energy package.
+We at Ilmastoveivi2019 intend on making use of this opportunity to limit global warming to 1.5 degrees Celsius.
+Finland will have the mandate to make a motion to update the target levels set for 2030 and 2050 in the 2020 climate & energy package.
 This will put the EU on the right track to reach the ambitious, but necessary goal of 1,5 degrees.

 ## How do we achieve this